 An amusing but telling anecdote is emperor Vespasian’s last dying words on June 23rd, 79AD:

+Once emperors regarded themselves as divine beings they also expected the associated rites.
 This implied the making of offerings, sacrifices in their honour and paying due respects whilst they were still in office.
-It was this very point which occasionally turned Jews and Christians into anti-Roman traitors as the Old Testament prohibited them from paying due respects to the emperor-god as well as the one God.
+It was this very point which occasionally turned Jews and Christians into being viewed as anti-Roman traitors: The Old Testament prohibited them from paying due respects to anyone other than the one God.

 An idea of what Emperor-God-on-earth was all about can be had from the Pantheon in Rome.
 The Pantheon as we know it was built by Emperor Hadrian (AD117-138).
 In fact the building was a temple to all the gods (hence the name) and had first been built a century earlier by Agrippa for emperor Augustus.
 It is said that Augustus refused it, probably for reasons of bad propaganda and had it dedicated to all the gods instead.